cc0ffee/greenhouse-sim/README.md

 - [x] Get temperature from library / data
 - [ ] Graphs/Visuals, possibly from matplotlib
 - [ ] 10 degrees sunrise/sunset
+- [ ] Enable change in mat thickness and Material the mat is made from